Is fasting good for you?

 On the Warrior Diet, the fasting window is longer: 20 hours.

-This means your eating window is just 4 hours long!
+This means your eating window is just four hours long!

-That could be a toughie for making sure you nourish your body properly (remember the nutrient deficiency risk from earlier?), so we suggest you don’t choose this scheudle as your first foray into fasting.
+That could be a toughie for making sure you nourish your body properly (remember the nutrient deficiency risk from earlier?), so that’s why we only recommend it if your doctor has agreed it’s a good choice for you.

 The 5:2 diet